 Some Closing Thoughts

 What type of habits do other people have?

-Well, if you happen to stumble on a post documenting the habits of successful people.
+Well, if you happen to stumble on a post documenting the habits of successful people – or more specifically, such that tracks the morning routines of successful people.
 They will probably crush your cringe barometer.

 There is also Robin Sharma, the author of multiple preachy books, who describes his morning routine as world-class – called the 20/20/20 ritual.
 It consists of the following: 20 minutes of vigorous exercise, 20 minutes of reflection, meditation, journaling etc., and 20 minutes of learning.

 Besides feeling awkward that intelligent people actually say such stuff out loud.
 We secretly think that by adopting the routines of self-made gurus, we will become optimally productive and blissfully happy, too.